SamusAranX/TweetDeleter/README.md

 You can also put a bunch of tweet IDs into a text file, separated by newlines, and use this tool to delete *just* those tweets.

+Note that by necessity, this tool sends a lot of API requests, so if there's a lot of tweets to delete, you may run into the request limit.
+If you do, just wait a bit and run it again.

 ### I want details!

 Fine.
 You can also run this from the command line and specify your keys like this: